 This well-reviewed tour is a great way to do so.

-The museum also holds some Van Gogh pieces, including one of his best-known self-portraits.
+The Rijksmuseum also holds some Van Gogh pieces, including one of his best-known self-portraits.

 Van Gogh Museum